- Life & Culture

 There are many ice rinks in Japan.
 One of the biggest ones in the country is in Tokyo, where you can night skate against the stunning backdrop of the bustling city.

-If you’re not already inspired to go to take a trip over and enjoy the Japanese ski season, or you’ve got your tripped planned and want to get in the mood early, watch some of these great ski movies!
+If you’re not already inspired to go and take a trip over and enjoy the Japanese ski season, or you’ve got your trip planned and want to get in the mood early, watch some of these great ski movies!

 You’ll get a real feel for the type of snow and resort conditions you can expect when you visit.
 In our list, there’s also a video of the country’s talented ski jumpers during the Japan Winter Olympics 1998 if ski jumping is something you like.